Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Approach

-\textbf{\underline{Step 1:} data preprocessing.} We first clean the input smart contracts by removing comments and non-functional content to eliminate noise and avoid misleading the LLMs.
+\textbf{Step 1: data preprocessing.} We first clean the input smart contracts by removing comments and non-functional content to eliminate noise and avoid misleading the LLMs.
 We ensure that the LLM focuses only on the core contract logic when generating the exploit.

-\textbf{\underline{Step 2:} script generation.} Gven a vulnerable smart contract, through carefully designed prompt, the LLM will generate two related Foundry scripts: the first is an exploit contract designed to exercise the vulnerable code path; while the second is a test contract that validates whether the exploit succeeds under some specific conditions.
+\textbf{Step 2: script generation.} Given a vulnerable smart contract and a carefully designed prompt, the LLM will generate two related Foundry scripts: the first is an exploit contract designed to exercise the vulnerable code path; while the second is a test contract that validates whether the exploit succeeds under some specific conditions.

-We enabled the LLMs to iteratively optimize its prompts \cite{chen2025chatgpt,grubisic2024compiler,sepidband2025enhancing}.
+We enabled the LLMs to iteratively optimize their prompts \cite{chen2025chatgpt,grubisic2024compiler,sepidband2025enhancing}.
 As a result, it is capable of generating exploit and test scripts with intact import paths, designed to be as compilable and executable as possible.
 At the same time, we enabled the model’s reasoning mode by guiding it to reason step by step, aiming to improve the accuracy of its responses.

+The full prompt set, e.g., base system prompt, exploit-generation prompt, test-generation prompt, and error-guided feedback loop, is in Appendix~\ref{app:prompt}.

-\textbf{\underline{Step 3:} optional script optimization.} Initial experiments reveal that many LLM outputs suffer from minor but recurring issues that prevent compilation.
-To address this, we include an optional postprocessing step that automatically fixes common errors: \begin{itemize} \item \textit{EIP-55 address checksum:} Non-checksummed Ethereum addresses are normalized to conform with EIP-55. \item \textit{Missing payable casts:} Calls to value-transferring functions often lack the required payable cast, which we insert automatically. \end{itemize}
+\textbf{Step 3: optional script optimization.} Initial experiments reveal that many LLM outputs suffer from minor but recurring issues that prevent compilation.
+To address this, we include an optional postprocessing step that automatically fixes common errors: \begin{itemize} \item[$\bullet$] \textit{EIP-55 address checksum:} Non-checksummed Ethereum addresses are normalized to conform with EIP-55. \item[$\bullet$] \textit{Missing payable casts:} Calls to value-transferring functions often lack the required payable cast, which we insert automatically. \end{itemize}

-\textbf{\underline{Step 4:} compilation and testing.} The generated scripts are integrated into a Foundry project and passed through the following toolchain:
+\textbf{Step 4: compilation and testing.} The generated scripts are integrated into a Foundry project and passed through the following toolchain:

-\begin{itemize} \item \texttt{forge init} sets up the testing environment; \item \texttt{forge build} compiles the contracts; \item \texttt{forge test -vvvv} runs the tests with detailed output, including gas usage, logs, and traces. \end{itemize} This step verifies the scripts both syntactically and semantically within a local Ethereum-like environment.
+\begin{itemize} \item[$\bullet$] \texttt{forge init} sets up the testing environment; \item[$\bullet$] \texttt{forge build} compiles the contracts; \item[$\bullet$] \texttt{forge test -vvvv} runs the tests with detailed output, including gas usage, logs, and traces. \end{itemize} This step verifies the scripts both syntactically and semantically within a local Ethereum-like environment.